|Position:||Senior Offensive Analyst|

-Veteran coach Frank Verducci is in his first season on the Nebraska staff in 2018.
-He followed Scott Frost to Lincoln after serving as an offensive analyst in 2017 on Frost’s Central Florida staff.
+Veteran coach Frank Verducci is in his second season on the Nebraska staff in 2019.
+He followed Scott Frost to Lincoln after serving as an offensive analyst in Frost's final season at UCF.

 In the NFL, Verducci oversaw the development of rookie offensive linemen Joe Thomas (Cleveland Browns) and Jason Peters (Buffalo Bills), both earning All-Pro accolades during their careers.
 As the Dallas Cowboys offensive line coach, Verducci tutored NFL Hall of Famer Larry Allen in 2002.
 Cincinnati Bengals running back Corey Dillon set the NFL single-game rushing record during Verducci’s time with the Bengals and Emmit Smith became the NFL’s all-time leading rusher during Verducci’s time in Dallas.

 Verducci earned his bachelor’s degree from Seton Hall in 1980.
 He and his wife, Noel, have two children.
 Frank’s father, Tony, was a legendary high school football coach in New Jersey who coached former Husker Tom Coccia (1976), while Frank's brother, Tom, is the senior baseball writer for Sports Illustrated and a baseball analyst for FOX and the MLB Network.

 2014: Northern Iowa, Assistant Coach (Tight Ends/Offensive Tackles)